 I brought him home to my apartment.
 He was a good dancer who had looked deep into my eyes.
 I’m sure he knew that was the way to a lady’s heart.
-I’m sure he had looked into many a lady’s eyes in this same fashion, on many dance floors.
+I’m sure that he had looked into many a lady’s eyes in this same fashion, on many dance floors.
 Tonight I was that lady.
 But I wasn’t falling for him.
 He was too tall.
 Lanky.
 Although nicely dressed.
-Dockers, with a dark blue long-sleeve button-up shirt.
-Classy dance shoes.
-And a baby blue berrett to top it off.
-He was from Turkey, I found out later.
+Dockers, with a dark blue, long-sleeve button-up.
+On his feet he wore smooth brown leather dance shoes, on top, a baby blue beret covering a smooth shaven head.
+He was from Turkey; I found out later.
 A soft-spoken, considerate man.
 He danced with me in a way I had never experienced.
 In a way that I loved.
 Organic.
 With lifts and dips.
 Making contact in totally unique ways.
-I met him with each step and every turn, flowed with the him, let myself follow his lead.
-I put my trust in this stranger when he picked me up, arching my back and letting my head fall in a beautiful arc.
+I met him with each step and every turn, flowed with him, followed his lead.
+I put my trust in this stranger when he picked me up; arching my back and letting my head fall in a beautiful arc.
 My petite form transforming with every move he presented.
 We were creating a work of art together.
-I would have been nice to have a photo of our creative process.
-The club was very crowded and we were like nothing else on the dance floor.
+The club was very crowded.
+We were like nothing else on the dance floor.
 Nothing else that had ever been created.
-This is the beauty of the magic of dance.

-I had asked him a question right before he left to help his friend.
-He came back and waited outside for me with the answer.
-I invited him to ride along when I took my friend home.
-After we delivered her home, we decided to look for another dance opportunity.
+As the night drew on, he had to leave to go help his friend.
+When the club closed, my friend and I made our way outside and discovered my new dance partner had returned.
+He was waiting by the door for me.
+I invited him along for the ride when I took my friend home.
+After we dropped her off, we decided to look for another dance opportunity.
 His current home in San Francisco had plenty of early morning opportunities unlike my small mid-western city, we soon discovered.
 Instead of dancing, we ended up sitting on a bench talking for another hour.
 He told me he was in an open relationship.
 It sounded like a relationship with mutual respect, trust, and much love.

 I knew that was my cue.
-It was time to put my food, and hunger, aside if I wanted to keep ahold of this interesting creature I had lured into my den.
+It was time to put my food, and my hunger, aside if I wanted to keep ahold of this interesting creature I had lured into my den.
 So grapefruit placed on the end table, I scooted over and snuggled up under his arm.
-In a matter of seconds some how we ended up chest to chest, torso to torso, and so on.
-Not sure exactly how it happened but it all felt very good and very natural.
+In a matter of seconds we ended up chest to chest, torso to torso, and so on.
+I’m not sure exactly how it happened but it all felt very nice and natural.
 He made mention that we were doing more than cuddling and asked if I was comfortable with that.
 I replied in the affirmative.
 I had made a commitment the previous week to start saying yes.
 So, here I was, saying yes.

-We established the boundary of not having sex, then proceeded to do things that two bodies on a couch at two in the morning might be inclined to do, creating wonderful electric energy.
-We continued to move and touch in very different ways than on the dance floor, establishing boundaries along the way for what each felt comfortable with.
-He was trying to be very respectful.
-In hindsight I wish I had told him, “No news is good news.
-I’ll let you know if I don’t like something.”
-I asked him if it felt okay for him to go down this road, without reaching the standard destination.
-He said it would be okay for him to do that, but he struggled at times, so we put things on pause and took a rest every now and then.
-Where before I had seen a lanky stranger with a face I did not find attractive.
+We established the boundary of not having sex, then proceeded to do things that two bodies on a couch, at two in the morning, might be inclined to do, creating wonderful electric energy.
+We continued to move and touch in very different ways than on the dance floor, establishing boundaries along the way for what each was comfortable with.
+I asked him if he was okay going down this road, without reaching the standard destination.
+He said he was fine with it.
+The energy was pretty strong, so we took rests every now and then.
+Hours before I had seen a lanky stranger with a face I did not find attractive.
 Now I saw a classy man who looked quite beautiful.
 He seemed to have forgotten all about his roommate.
 His early flight.
 Or how tired he might be.
-He seemed to have acquired plenty of energy for our early morning activities.
+He had acquired plenty of energy for our early morning activities.
 I definitely had moments when I realized what I had done.
 How it had the potential to be a bad choice.
 How I was in a very compromising situation with a stranger from a distant land who could easily overpower me if he chose, or if his passion overtook him and could not be contained.
-He was leaning closer and closer towards wanting to break from our original boundary, so we both took turns putting the breaks on.
+He was leaning closer and closer towards wanting to break from our original boundary, so we continued taking turns putting the breaks on.

-I told him, “I think I should get to bed.
+We both knew it would have to end at some point.
+After what felt like a fairly short time period, I told him, “I think I should get to bed.
 Do you want to join me?”
 He said he was pretty sure we would not get any sleep given our demonstrated chemistry.
-He suggested a cold shower, then ruled that out as well.
-The only other option seemed to be a call to Uber and the trip to his friend’s apartment on the other side of town.
+He suggested a joint cold shower, then ruled that out as well.
+The only other option was to call an Uber so he could make the trip to his friend’s apartment on the south side of town.

 The driver arrived.
-We hugged goodbye.
-Another awkward moment with our difference in frame.
-As we stood at the door, I asked, “Do you know my last name?”
+We walked to the door and hugged goodbye.
+Another awkward moment, my petite frame to his towering one.
+We stood at the door for a moment, I asked, “Do you know my last name?”
 He said he would get it from Rachel.
 I didn’t tell him I had only met Rachel that night and she didn’t know my last name either.
 Instead, I closed the door and headed to my bedroom.

 I glanced at the clock.
 It read 6:00 a.m.
+I had no concept that we had stayed up all night.
 I didn’t think I had ever stayed up all night.
-I didn’t feel tired.
-I wondered what to do next.
-Go to sleep or stay up?
-After all, it was already the beginning of the next day.
+I didn’t feel tired and wondered what to do next.
+Do I go to sleep or stay up?
+What do people typically do in this instance, I wondered.
+After all, it was already the beginning of a new day.

-I chose sleep, and drifted off thinking, this is an interesting new chapter in my life.
+I chose sleep, and drifted off thinking about this interesting experience I had added to my life.

 Life is interesting.
-I have turned down many one-night offers.
-This night I made the offer, something I didn’t think I wanted in my life.
+I have turned down many one-night offers, usually after a night of dancing.
+This night I was the one to make the offer, and he accepted.

 Life is funny.
 The lessons in impermanence are infinite.
 Who knows what tomorrow will bring! : )